-Harmony comes pre-installed with a lot of scripts.
+Harmony comes pre-installed with several scripts.
 These scripts are stored in a read-only location among other files that are packaged by Harmony.
 Hence, by default, they cannot be edited.

 To edit a script that was installed with Harmony, you must copy it to a location where it can be edited.
 This can easily be done by using the Make Editable button of the Script Editor view.
 This button creates a copy of the script and stores it in a location where you can make changes to it.
 Meanwhile, the original copy of the script remains untouched, and it is possible to revert to it later if you want.

 In the file list of the Script Editor, select any of the scripts that are packaged with Harmony.TIP Scripts that are packaged with Harmony have Application Resources as their location.

 Under the script editor, click on the Make Editable button.

 A dialog prompts you to select the location in which to copy the script.